shapeshift/web/README.md

 If you are using Linux and MacOS it works out of the box following the steps.

-> ⚠️ On Windows you should use the _Windows Subsystem for Linux_ (WSL) and make sure to use the WSL filesystem to store your clone of the repository in order to avoid issues with line endings and enjoy better performance.

 1. Clone the repo

 2. (optional) Make sure you're using the right Node.js version.